paultag/notes.pault.ag/notes/linode-pv-grub-chainning.md

 I tried loading in [btrfs](http://en.wikipedia.org/wiki/Btrfs) support, and using that to host the Docker instance backed with btrfs, but it was throwing errors as well.
-Stuck with unstable backends, I wanted to use the [aufs](http://en.wikipedia.org/wiki/Aufs) backend, which, dispite problems in aufs internally, is quite stable with Docker (and in general).
+Stuck with unstable backends, I wanted to use the [aufs](http://en.wikipedia.org/wiki/Aufs) backend, which, despite problems in aufs internally, is quite stable with Docker (and in general).

 I started to run through the [Linode Library's guide on PV-Grub](https://library.linode.com/custom-instances/pv-grub-howto), but that resulted in a cryptic error with xen not understanding the compression of the kernel.
-I checked for recent changes to the compresson, and lo, the Debian kernel has been switched to use xz compression in sid.
+I checked for recent changes to the compression, and lo, the Debian kernel has been switched to use xz compression in sid.
 Awesome news, really.
 XZ compression is awesome, and I've been super impressed with how universally we've adopted it in Debian.
 Keep it up!
 However, it appears only